MixMatchMLtoolkit/.github/profile/README.md

 <li>Examples applications added for Table + Communicate, Table + Understand and Table + Translate </li>
 <li>New images for some copyrighted images</li>

-<li>Addition of a tangible connector token with whiteboard top that can connect two ML capabilties </li>
+<li>Addition of a tangible connector token with whiteboard top that can connect two ML capabilities </li>
 <li><i>A compare modus for the sensing board (not yet fully functional, see work in progress)</i> </li>

 </ul>

-## Work in progess
+## Work in progress
 We are still working on improving the toolkit.
 Currently, we are including/optimizing the following aspects
 <ul>
-<li>Improving the reliablity of the "compare" mode </li>
+<li>Improving the reliability of the "compare" mode </li>
 <li>Including interactive examples of ML models in the web interface</li>
 <li>Including instructions for how to use custom datasets to try out each ML capability in Weka </li>
 </ul>

 ## Contributors
 The Mix & Match ML toolkit is developed by Anniek Jansen and dr. Sara Colombo at the Eindhoven University of Technology.

+## Reference
+Anniek Jansen and Sara Colombo.
+2023.
+Mix &amp; Match Machine Learning: An Ideation Toolkit to Design Machine Learning-Enabled Solutions.
+In Proceedings of the Seventeenth International Conference on Tangible, Embedded, and Embodied Interaction (TEI '23).
+Association for Computing Machinery, New York, NY, USA, Article 8, 1–18. https://doi.org/10.1145/3569009.3572739

 ## License